failmap/failmap/docs/source/topics/development/development.md

 Pytest allows to drop into Python debugger when a tests fails.
 To enable run:

-    tox -- --pdb
+    make testargs=--pdb

 ## Integration/system tests

 Besides quality checks and unit tests there are also integration and system testing frameworks available.

-These frameworks will run in the CI system but not by default when running `tox` due to their dependencies.
+These frameworks will run in the CI system but not by default when running `make` due to their dependencies.

 To run these testsuites make sure Docker is installed and running and run either:

-    tox -e integration
+    make test_integration

 or

-    tox -e system
+    make test_system

 ## Direnv / Virtualenv